 - Scatterometer—A high-frequency microwave radar designed specifically to measure backscattered radiation.
 Over ocean surfaces, measurements of backscattered radiation in the microwave spectral region can be used to derive maps of surface wind speed and direction.

 - Sounder—An instrument that measures vertical distribution of precipitation and other atmospheric characteristics such as temperature, humidity, and cloud composition.

-The following table lists and describes many of the active sensors whose data are supported by EOSDIS.
+The following tables list and describe many of the active and passive sensors whose data are supported by EOSDIS.
 Some of these sensors may overlap categories.
 They are listed by current, future, and historic missions.

 Last Updated: Jun 27, 2019 at 3:16 PM EDT